 Here's what to know about the Nobel Peace Prize winners

-BERLIN, MOSCOW, KYIV – The Nobel Peace Prize has been awarded to human rights advocate Ales Bialiatski from Belarus, as well as the Russian human rights organization Memorial and the Ukrainian human rights organization Center for Civil Liberties.
+BERLIN, MOSCOW, KYIV — This year's Nobel Peace Prize has been awarded to human rights advocate Ales Bialiatski from Belarus, as well as two human rights organizations, Memorial in Russia and the Center for Civil Liberties in Ukraine.

-The awards were named on Friday by Berit Reiss-Ansersen, chairperson of the Norwegian Nobel Committee and came as war rages in Eastern Europe.
+The awards were named on Friday by Berit Reiss-Andsersen, chairperson of the Norwegian Nobel Committee, and came as war rages in Eastern Europe.

-"The peace prize laureates represent civil society in their home countries, Reiss-Andersen said.
-"They have for many years promoted the right to criticize power and protect the fundamental rights of citizens."
+The recipients all come from a region still grappling with the legacy of the collapse of the Soviet Union, growing political repression, and the consequences of Russia's war in Ukraine.

+Russia invaded Ukraine earlier this year and has attempted to annex whole regions from its neighbor.
+Belarus has sided with Russia in the conflict — even allowing Moscow to stage its forces on its territory.
+The leaders of both Russia and Belarus have suppressed democratic movements at home through a growing web of repressions.

-This year's recipients come from Russia, Ukraine, and Belarus.
-Russia invaded Ukraine earlier this year.
-Belarus has sided with Russia.
-It has also suppressed democratic progress on its own side.
-Last year the editor of Novaya Gazeta, an independent Russian newspaper famous for its critical stance on the Kremlin, won the award.
-Former Soviet leader Mikhail Gorbachev, who died earlier this year, also won this award in 1990, for "the leading role he played in the radical changes in East-West relations" and "greater openness" he brought to Soviet society.
+The prize marks the second year in a row the Nobel committee has turned its attention on the region.
+Last year, Dmitry Muratov, the editor of Novaya Gazeta, an independent Russian newspaper known for its critical stance on the Kremlin, shared the prize with journalist Maria Rezza of the Phillippines.

+Former Soviet leader Mikhail Gorbachev, who died earlier this year, also won the award, in 1990, for "the leading role he played in the radical changes in East-West relations" and "greater openness" he brought to Soviet society.
+Gorbachev later became a founder of Novaya Gazeta.

+Observers said the Nobel Committee's decision reflected a sense that Europe's future was at stake in a region that has seen a rise in authoritarianism but could one day see democratic change.

 Ales Bialiatski